Atiyah-Bott localization in equivariant Witt cohomology: Introduction

-where $e_i\in H^2(\BSL_2^n,\sW)$ is the Euler class of the rank 2 bundle corresponding to the $i$th projection $\SL_2^n\to \SL_2$ followed by the usual inclusion $\SL_2\subset \GL_2$.
-This is thus perfectly parallel to the Chow ring of $B\G_m^n$ and one can hope for a corresponding localization theorem.
-Unfortunately, the situation is not so simple and one finds some rather strong restrictions for an $\SL_2^n$-action on a $k$-scheme $X$ that are necessary to have an analog of the classical localization results.
+where $e_i\in H^2(\BSL_2^n,\sW)$ is the Euler class of the rank 2 bundle corresponding to the representation given by the $i$th projection $\SL_2^n\to \SL_2$ followed by the usual inclusion $\SL_2\subset \GL_2$.
+This is perfectly analogous to the Chow ring of $B\G_m^n$ and one can hope for a corresponding localization theorem.
+Unfortunately, the situation is not so simple and one finds some rather strong restrictions for an $\SL_2^n$-action on a $k$-scheme $X$ that are necessary to permit an analog of the classical localization results.
+We now describe in more detail the situation for an $\SL_2^n$-localization theorem.

+For a group-scheme $G$ over $k$, let $\Sch^G/k$ denote the category of quasi-projective $k$-schemes with a $G$-action.
+For $X\in \Sch^G/k$, the $G$-fixed subscheme $X^G$ is the maximal closed subscheme of $X$ on which $G$ acts by the identity.